alpertunga-bile/AIUpscaleGUI/README.md

 - You can select FP32 feature.

 ## Examples
-- Prompts are generated with [Prompt Markdown Parser](https://github.com/alpertunga-bile/prompt-markdown-parser) project.
+- Prompts are parsed with [Prompt Markdown Parser](https://github.com/alpertunga-bile/prompt-markdown-parser) project.
 - RealESRGAN_x4plus model, x4 scale and face enhancement are used.
 - 512x512 images are created with NeverEndingDreamBakedVAE model, model hash is 64b14b6ca5.
 CodeFormer is used for face restoration.